wazuh/wazuh-documentation/source/ossec_pci_dss.rst

 OSSEC helps to implement PCI DSS by performing log analysis, file integrity checking, policy monitoring, intrusion detection, real-time alerting and active response.
 This guide (`pdf <http://ossec.wazuh.com/ruleset/PCI_Guide.pdf>`_, `excel <http://ossec.wazuh.com/ruleset/PCI_Guide.xlsx>`_) explains how these capabilities help with each of the standard requirements.

-In the following section we will elaborate some specific use cases that are use as an example on how to use OSSEC main capabilities to meet the standard requirements.
+In the following section we will elaborate on some specific use cases.
+They explain how to use OSSEC capabilities to meet the standard requirements.

 Log analysis
 ------------